 Try to get 30 minutes of moderate physical activity on most days of the week.
 Taking a walk, jogging, swimming and mowing the lawn all count.

-Research shows that even short bursts of physical activity—as few as 10 minutes of intense activity several times a day—can help men improve their health.
+Research shows that even short bursts of physical activity—as few as 10 minutes of intense activity several times a day—can help improve men’s health.

 A FEW COMMON HEALTH PROBLEMS IN MEN